 - The social receipt: This is the receipt for those after work drinks and dinners that tend to be over budget and can be considered outside the normal expense policy.
 I have two ways of dealing with this: if the receipt comes from a Director I process it, generally they do get lumbered with the bill at these events and in my head, I think that it is work related and acceptable.
 If the expense is from a middle manager I will ask them to get their boss to sign the back of the receipt to approve the payment.
 If you get kick-back show them the policy.
 Alternatively, you could expense the cost to the maximum budget and ask them to pay the rest personally.

 - The overseas receipt: This could come in the form of a mini bar treat, room service, laundry or a movie.
 I tend to use the common sense approach to these expenses, if it is not completely preposterous I process all of the expenses from overseas because they are away from home, working long hours and should use the company’s money to fund what they need.
 By preposterous I mean things like spa treatments, expensive meals (alone), duty-free gifts.

-As I said at the beginning of the blog this is not the most exciting of topics but it is a task we have to do on a regular basis and often something that can cause quite a few problems with our colleagues.
+As I said at the beginning of the blog this is not the most exciting of topics but it is a task we have to do on a regular basis and no wonder I’ve called this blog The tricky world of expenses because it is often something that can cause quite a few problems with our colleagues.
 Remember to always refer back to the company’s expense policy.
 If you don’t have a formal policy suggest getting something in writing it will only help you and your organisation in the long run.